-The 2017 Preakness Stakes takes place on Saturday, May 20 at Pimlico Race Course in Baltimore, Maryland.
-This will be the 142nd running of the Preakness Stakes, and it serves as the second leg of the Triple Crown, in-between the Kentucky Derby and Belmont Stakes.
+The 2018 Preakness Stakes takes place on Saturday, May 19th at Pimlico Race Course in Baltimore, Maryland.
+This will be the 143rd running of the Preakness Stakes, and it serves as the second leg of the Triple Crown, in between the Kentucky Derby and Belmont Stakes.

-Kentucky Derby winner, Always Dreaming, is the current odds-on favorite at 4/5.
-The Derby winner is almost always the favorite for the Preakness, but keep in mind that just 35 of 145 (24%) winners of the Kentucky Derby have gone on to win the Preakness as well.
+Kentucky Derby winner, Justify, is the current odds-on favorite at 1/2.
+The Derby winner is almost always the favorite for the Preakness, but keep in mind that just 35 of 142 (24.6%) winners of the Kentucky Derby have gone on to win the Preakness as well.

-One thing to keep in mind when making your predictions is that the Preakness is the shortest of the three Triple Crown races.
+The Preakness is the shortest of the three Triple Crown races.
 It is run at just 1 3/16 miles, which is 1/16 mile less than the 1 1/4 mile Kentucky Derby.
-That means it favors the speed horses, and there’s no question that the top three contenders all have speed.
+That means it favors the speed horses in comparison to the other two, and there’s no question that the top three contenders all have speed.

-I usually like to look for at least one long shot to finish in the money in this race.
-That’s why I have selected who I have as my Win, Place and Show picks, as you’ll see below.
-I also give my reasons for the picks with each horse.
+I usually like to look for at least one long shot to finish in the money in this race, but it’s hard to find one this year.
+I have selected who I have as my Win, Place and Show picks, as you’ll see below.
+I give my reasons for the picks with each horse.

 I have also added my exacta and trifecta bets.
 I hit the exacta and trifecta in the 2018 Kentucky Derby with Justify and Good Magic in the exacta, and Justify, Good Magic and Audible in the trifecta.
 I expect to provide you with some winning tickets for the Preakness as well.